pagkly/Zed/Investopedia4/What is a Discount Broker.md

 ## Understanding Discount Brokers

 Discount brokers carry out orders at less cost, but they typically just execute orders for their clients.
-These brokers do not offer personal consultations, advice, research, tax planning, and [[estate planning]](https://www.investopedia.com/terms/e/estateplanning.asp) services for customers.
+These brokers do not [[Offer|offer]] personal consultations, advice, research, [[Tax Planning|tax planning]], and [[estate planning]](https://www.investopedia.com/terms/e/estateplanning.asp) services for customers.
 The lack of these services, and because they do not spend money closing deals with [[high-net-worth individuals]](https://www.investopedia.com/terms/h/hnwi.asp), means that discount brokers can offer lower fees.
 Additionally, most discount brokers operate their businesses online where the [[overheads]](https://www.investopedia.com/terms/o/overhead.asp) are low.
 So low in fact, that beginning in 2019, many discount brokers even went so far as to forego commissions altogether for certain types of securities.1

 In the securities industry, discount brokerages provide clients with their own accounts to enter orders for execution.
 These investors usually do not interact with a live broker.
 If they do, the communication is minimal and only engaged in for trade executions.
 The services provided by discount brokers are aimed at self-directed traders and investors, and the electronic [[trading platforms]](https://www.investopedia.com/terms/t/trading-platform.asp) are built in a way that is beneficial for active traders with [[charting]](https://www.investopedia.com/articles/trading/10/high-performance-charts.asp) and position monitoring services.